 These insights cover three core aspects — customer, journey, and campaign.

-Brands usually follows a typical plan -> run -> analyze -> course-correct.
+Brands usually follow a typical plan -> run -> analyze -> course-correct.
 But they need to re-look at the engagement approach and move to a more customer-centric one.
-That's why the insights-led engagement approach as it considers the overall customer experience.
+That’s why the insights-led engagement approach as it considers the overall customer experience.

-To ensure that this is the right path, we commissioned a report that helped us understand the pressing need to adopt an insights-led engagement and its impact on customer engagement statistics and business growth.
+To ensure this is the right path, we commissioned a report that helped us understand the pressing need to adopt an insights-led engagement and its impact on customer engagement statistics and business growth.

-We now know that marketers want to dive deeper when understanding customers to have a competitive advantage.
+We now know marketers want to dive deeper when understanding customers to have a competitive advantage.
 However, the chances of this happening from their current customer engagement tech stack might be holding them back.